-Her latest album, Today is Tomorrow – Music for Large Ensemble, was released in 2019, and performed again by 17 cream of the crop French jazz and classical musicians.
+Her last album “Today Is Tomorrow – Music for Large Ensemble” was released in 2019, still interpreted by 17 musicians all best and brightest of the French jazz and classical music.